typst/typst/docs/src/guides/guide-for-latex-users.md

 ````

 Nesting lists works just by using proper indentation.
-Adding an empty line
+Adding a blank line in
-in-between items generates padding in the output.
+between items results in a more [widely]($func/list.tight) spaced list.

 To get a [numbered list]($func/enum) (`enumerate`) instead, use a `+` instead of
 the hyphen.
 For a [term list]($func/terms) (`description`), write